Welcome to Directorate of Nursing Services (DNS)

-The Directorate of Nursing Services (DNS) is the Central Body and Focal Point from which all activities relating to nursing are managed.
+The Directorate of Nursing Services (DNS) is the central body and focal point from which all activities relating to public sector nursing in Bangladesh are managed.
 This includes all involved in nursing and midwidery education and practices.
-Though Regulation of Nursing education and practices is the responsibility of the Bangladesh Nursing Council, Council works closely with the Directorate of Nursing Services in regulating Nursing and Midwifery Services.
+Though regulation of nursing education and practice is the responsibility of the Bangladesh Nursing Council (BNC), the BNC works closely with the DNS in regulating nursing and midwifery services.

-The Directorate of Nursing is one of the Directorates within the Ministry of Health and Family Welfare.
-It is the highest body for managing the overall administration of nursing services in Bangladesh.
-The main responsibilities of the DNS are:
+The DNS is one of the four current Directorates within the MoHFW.
+It is the highest body for managing the overall administration of public sector nursing services and education in Bangladesh.
+Its main responsibilities are:

-Coordination with Bangladesh Nursing Council.
+Coordination with BNC

 HISTORICAL DEVELOPMENT OF THE DIRECTORATE OF NURSING SERVICES